PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 As can be seen, this corresponds very closely to the idealized system architecture that we reviewed at the start of this chapter.
 We should also note that the system adheres to some key microservice principals:

 #### Single Responsibility
 Each service in our system is tasked with a single area.
-The `adder_service` adds numbers, the event service records and reports on events.
+The `adderservice` adds numbers, the event service records and reports on events.
 It is important to keep this principal in mind as a system grows as it helps to naturally decide the boundaries between services.

 #### Low Coupling
-Each of our point to point services (`adder_service` and `audit_service`) must be accessed using a clearly defined message structure.
+Each of our point to point services (`adderservice` and `auditservice`) must be accessed using a clearly defined message structure.
 As capability is added to a service, additional messages may be added but the code in the service is never directly accessible by the consumer.
-For our bus based service (`event_service`) the consumer is not even directly connected, it simply passes a message and forgets.
+For our bus based service (`eventservice`) the consumer is not even directly connected, it simply passes a message and forgets.

 #### Vertical separation
 Our services are clearly separated right into the data layer.
 This is an important concept.
-Notice that whilst the same MongoDB container is being used the `audit_service` and the `event_service` use completely separate databases.
-Also notice that the reporting service does not connect to MongoDB to extract data, rather it asks the `event_service` to perform this task.
+Notice that whilst the same MongoDB container is being used the `auditservice` and the `eventservice` use completely separate databases.
+Also notice that the reporting service does not connect to MongoDB to extract data, rather it asks the `eventservice` to perform this task.
 As a system grows in functionality it is important that this vertical separation always be maintained, otherwise we end up with a distributed monolith which is not a good place to be!

 #### Stateless
 Notice that all of our services are stateless.
 Whist this is a simple example system, we should always strive to make our services stateless.
 Practically this usually means loading user context on demand or passing user state information through from the client.
 Keeping our services stateless means that we can scale each service horizontally as demand requires.